@tool decorator to expose them to Orchestrate.

 Host networking

-- On CPD (On-premises): for a tool to be able to access the external internet resources, ensure that no firewall rules prevent access to that resource from the node pool responsible for tool execution.
+- On-premises: To allow a tool to access external internet resources, ensure that firewall rules do not block outbound traffic from the node pool responsible for tool execution.